obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Refactor code so that we have additional cursors
 + Use a global clipboard unless multiple cursors are used
     + On ctrl+c, copy text into the system clipboard
     + On ctrl+v, get contents from the system clipboard (handle multiple cursors later)